Cooranbong

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 44 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.
+According to the 2021 Census, 24.8% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 44 trips per day across all routes, resulting in approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport